-Eligibility to take a PHC language proficiency exam is subject to the agreement of the Professor and the Registrar.
+Eligibility to fulfill the foreign language degree requirement by means of a PHC language proficiency exam is subject to the agreement of the Professor and the Registrar.
 The Petition to take a Language Proficiency Test form is available on the PHC forms page of the web site.
 If granted, the student is responsible for identifying an acceptable proctor for this exam and the proficiency test fee is added to student's account regardless of the outcome of the exam.
 If this exam is passed, no credit is awarded; instead, proficiency will be determined allowing for satisfaction of the foreign language degree requirement.